 These are present as paired tufts in the 4th, 5th and 6th segments.

 A neprhidium is a funnel-like structure.
 It collects excess fluid from coelomic chamber.
 The tube at the end of the funnel carries the wastes into the digestive tube, through a pore on the surface in the body wall.

 The nervous system is composed of a ventral pair of nerve cord.
 Ganglia are arranged in each segment on this paired nerve cord.
 The nerve cord in the anterior region (3rd and 4th segments) bifurcates and encircles the pharynx to join the cerebral ganglia.
 This forms a dorsal nerve ring.

 Sensory System: There is no eye in the earthworm.
 But light and touch sensitive receptor cells are present.
 Chemoreceptors are also present.
 The sense receptors are present on the anterior part of the body.

-Fertilization & Development: During mating, a mutual exchange of sperms occurs between two worms.
-Mature sperm and egg cells and nutritive fluid are deposited in cocoons produced by the gland cells of clitellum.
+During mating, a mutual exchange of sperms occurs between two worms.
+Mature sperms, egg cells and nutritive fluid are deposited in cocoons produced by the gland cells of clitellum.
 Cocoons are deposited in soil.
 Fertilization and development occur within the cocoons.
 After about 3 weeks, each cocoon produces two to twenty baby worms.
 The average number of baby worms from a cocoon is four.
 Development is direct.